 1) Get automotive paste wax (not the squirt bottle, but the butter-consistency stuff), preferably something with carnauba.

 Wax and buff the whole tabletop (test first, but I've never had a problem).
 The wax may well buff the scratch more invisible.

 2) Depending on what the table is finished with, get the proper finish if you know what it is, scuff sand around the scratch with 220 or 320-grit sandpaper, and recoat that area, but this is tricky.

 I applied three coats of enamel paint.
 The bed frame looks really good.
-I want to clear coat to help protect paint, but I want to do it right without messing up what I have already done.
-How can I do this?
+I want to clear coat to help protect the paint, but I want to do it right without messing up what I have already done.

 I don't think you are going to find anything that will improve the looks and at the same time protect it any better.